robinhood-unofficial/pyrh/docs/testing.md

 # Testing Robinhood Library

-Using [py.test](http://doc.pytest.org/en/latest/contents.html) to validate coverage and behavior of Robinhood methods
+Using [py.test](http://doc.pytest.org/en/latest/contents.html) to validate coverage and behavior of Robinhood methods.
+Devs should feel confident that when they use this library, that their data is being handled properly and reliably, especially when real-money could be on the line.

 ## Getting Started